 - Monitor the temperature settings throughout the day

-Having employees take these small steps can make a huge difference in the efforts for making the environment (and your company) more sustainable and healthy.
+Having employees take these small steps can make a huge difference in making the environment (and your company) more sustainable and healthy.

 Along with ensuring the safety of your employees, the products and services you provide will also need to be measured.
 Safe products will equal satisfied consumers and investors.